 I didn’t appreciate this as a kid and always wondered why we just had one couch and two small recliners in our living room.

 Now that I’m buying things on my own, it’s tempting to have the exact same set-up in my house.
 Cheap, practical, but slightly depressing.
 The main problem is that I’m a big and heavy guy with lots of opinions.
 For instance, I want a sectional, but I need it to be very durable (since it’s expensive) and high capacity (since I’m fat).

 So who besides me needs a heavy-duty sectional sofa?
 You do.
 As well as everyone else who is in the market.
 While there are obviously classy and luxurious sectionals, in general, they are made to be used.
-If I imaging the ultimate life of a sectional, it will take place in a rec room, family room, etc.
+If I imagine the ultimate life of a sectional, it will take place in a rec room, family room, etc.

-Because they have a hard life, buying a section for heavy people will maximize the time its around, whether you’re heavy or not.
-Sectionals are typically quite expensive, difficult to move, and very difficult to get rid of when you’re done with it.
+Because they have a hard life, buying a section for heavy people will maximize the time it’s around, whether you’re heavy or not.
+Sectionals are typically quite expensive, difficult to move, and very difficult to get rid of when you’re done with them.
 So let’s put in the effort, find one you love, and make sure that it’s high quality enough that you can use it for many many years to come!